Peter Kürten: Imprisonment and release

 Just days after the attempted murder of Franken, on 14 July, Kürten was arrested for a series of arson attacks and burglaries.
 He was sentenced to six years imprisonment, although his repeated instances of insubordination, while imprisoned, saw his incarceration extended by a further two years.
 Kürten served this sentence in a military prison in the town of Brieg (then part of the German Empire).

 Released in April 1921, Kürten relocated to Altenburg, where he initially lived with his sister.
 Through his sister, Kürten became acquainted with a woman three years his senior named Auguste Scharf, a sweet-shop proprietor and former prostitute who had previously been convicted of shooting her fiancé to death, and to whom Kürten initially posed as a former prisoner of war.
-Two years later, Kürten and Scharf married, and although the couple regularly engaged in sex, Kürten later admitted he could consummate his marriage only by fantasising about committing violence against another individual, and that, after their wedding night, he engaged in intercourse with his wife only at her invitation.
+Two years later, Kürten and Scharf married, and although the couple regularly engaged in sex, Kürten later claimed he could consummate his marriage only by fantasising about committing violence against another individual, and that, after their wedding night, he engaged in intercourse with his wife only at her invitation.

 For the first time in his life, Kürten obtained regular employment, also becoming an active trades union official, although, with the exception of his wife, he formed no close friendships.
 In 1925, he returned with Scharf to Düsseldorf, where he soon began affairs with a servant girl named Tiede and a housemaid named Mech.
 Both women were frequently subjected to partial strangulation when they submitted to intercourse, with Tiede once being informed by Kürten, "That's what love means."
 When his wife discovered his infidelity, Tiede reported Kürten to police, claiming he had seduced her; Mech alleged Kürten had raped her.
 The more serious charge was later dropped, although Tiede's allegations were pursued, thus earning Kürten an eight-month prison sentence for attempted seduction and threatening behaviour.
 Kürten served six months of this sentence, with his early release being upon the condition he left Düsseldorf.
 He later successfully appealed the ruling that he relocate from the city.